By Joy Persaud

 If you need to replace white goods, consider those with high ratings for energy efficiency.
-Some insurance companies, like Aviva, provide A+ rated replacements in line with the company’s stance on sustainability.
+Some insurance companies provide A+ rated replacements in line with the company’s stance on sustainability.

 Martin Walker, home improvement specialist at Fantastic Services, warns that dishwashers, washing machines, and fridges are the most energy-hungry home appliances.

 He says, “Replacing your old washing machines, refrigerators and freezers with newer ones is a big investment, but they're eating your budget more than you might think each time you use them.
 For example, when you replace an old refrigerator with an A-rated one, you can save up to £200 over its lifecycle.